 To fill a raised bed, we mix soil and compost together.
 For side dressing growing vegetables, we use compost alone.
 In either case, we needed a way to remove the lumps of clay, rocks, bones, and other objects we prefer not to incorporate into our raised bed soil.

-Our solution was to construct a dirt sifter that fits on top of a garden cart.
+Our solution was to construct a soil sifter that fits on top of a garden cart.
 When the cart is filled with raised garden soil mix, we use our garden tractor to tow it from behind to the barn to our garden next to the house.
-The same principal may be used to sift soil into any garden cart.
+The same principle may be used to sift soil into any garden cart.

 Trial and Error